LunaSare/spring2023-data-science/lectures/lecture-visualizing.md

 - "ggplot" stands for "grammar of graphics plot"
 - uses a more "natural" way of creating plots by describing what you want, not how to build it
-- we construct graphs by addibg layers of graphical elements, instead of modifying the whole code
+- we construct graphs by adding layers of graphical elements, instead of modifying the whole code
-- install the package
+- install the package with `install.packages()`
-- load the package
+- load the package with `library()`
 - the function `ggplot()` creates a base "ggplot" object that we can then add things to
 - it works like a blank canvas
 - The two main arguments we will use for the function `ggplot()` are: